-John Quincy Adams (JQA, 1767–1848) is one of America’s great statesmen.
+John Quincy Adams (JQA, 1767–1848) is one of the great American statesmen.
 The oldest son of John and Abigail Adams of Quincy, Massachusetts, his distinguished career in public service spanned six decades and included roles as diplomat, secretary of state, president, and congressman.
-For more than 68 years, JQA kept a diary of his public and private experiences.
+For more than 68 years, Adams kept a diary of his public and private experiences.

-Begun on 12 November 1779, the diary grew to over 15,000 pages by the time the final entries were penned before his death in 1848.
+Begun on 12 November 1779, the diary encompassed over 15,000 pages by the time the final entries were penned before Adams’ death in 1848.
 The resulting 51 diary volumes comprise the longest continuous record of any American of the time and provide an unparalleled resource for students, scholars, and all lovers of history.

-The John Quincy Adams Diary Digital Project will make JQA’s diary truly accessible for the first time by presenting a verified and searchable transcription of each entry alongside the manuscript page images on the MHS website.
-Enhanced access to this free resource will include keyword and personal name search ability, along with topical search features based on themes in middle and high school American History curricula.
+The John Quincy Adams Digital Diary makes JQA’s diary truly accessible for the first time by presenting verified and searchable transcriptions of entries alongside the manuscript page images on the MHS website.
+Enhanced access to this free resource will include keyword and personal name search ability, along with topical search features based on themes in middle and high school American history curricula.

 Interested in being a part of this historic endeavor?
-We are looking for individuals, near and far, to help with transcription.
+We welcome individuals, near and far, to help with transcription of the diary or related JQA materials.
 For more information, contact us at firstname.lastname@example.org

 Private support is vital to the success of the project.
-Click the “Donate Now” button to make an immediate gift.
-If you prefer to donate by check, please make it payable to the Massachusetts Historical Society and designated to the John Quincy Adams Diary Digital Project and mail it to The Adams Papers—MHS, 1154 Boylston Street, Boston, MA 02215.
+Click the “Donate Now” button to make an immediate gift to the Adams Papers.
+If you prefer to donate by check, please make it payable to the Massachusetts Historical Society and designated to the Adams Papers and mail it to The Adams Papers—MHS, 1154 Boylston Street, Boston, MA 02215.